 Hunters and collectors

 Sign up for a bush tucker tour led by an indigenous guide and learn the ways of the hunter-gatherer.
-Learn how to source food types, make fire by rubbing sticks together, and try unique foods like turtle, kangaroo and witchetty grubs.
+Learn how to source food types, make fire by rubbing sticks together, and try unique foods like native nuts and berries, green ants and witchetty grubs.

 The island life

-For a taste of culture in the far north, head to the Tiwi Islands, where Australian indigenous culture meets Polynesian customs.
-Take an organised tour 80km north of Darwin and meet the Tiwi people, famous for their bark paintings and wood carvings.
+For a taste of culture in the tropical north head to the Tiwi Islands, 80km north of Darwin.
+Take an organised tour to meet the Tiwi people, famous for their printed fabrics and wood carvings.